 The Health Education course is required of all 9th, 11th and 12th grade students as a graduation requirement.
 The units of study involve investigation of the human being as a social and physical entity with its focus on personal "wellness."
-Students develop personal knowledge and skills to insure safety consciousness.
+Students develop personal knowledge and skills to ensure safety consciousness.
 They learn about current social problems and their relation to healthful living.
-They develop an understanding of the importance of nutrition to personal well-being; in addition, alcohol, anabolic steroid and other awareness education is provided.
+Students develop an understanding of the importance of nutrition to personal well-being.
+In addition, alcohol, anabolic steroids and other substance awareness education is provided.
 Students explore many facets of human sexuality and human behavior and work to develop an understanding of mental health as it relates to the total health of an individual.
-This program utilizes the newly revised and updated curriculum, specifically written for grades 9, 11 and 12.